Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 In particular, the classical strategy can realize the behavior given by

 where

-This clearly achieves $\omega_a$. \end{proof} We observe that the core mathematical object used to describe classical strategies for LC games \emph{is exactly the same as that of conventional nonlocal games}.
-Both are simply a set of local discrete functions $f_i$.
-The only difference is that in LC games, the input distribution has some constraints, namely that overlapping inputs between different parties must be the same.
+This clearly achieves $\omega_a$. \end{proof} Now, we observe that the core mathematical object used to describe classical strategies for LC games is exactly the same as that of conventional nonlocal games.
+Both are simply a set of local discrete functions $f_i$, where for LC games the argument of $f_i$ includes the inputs of in-neighbors of $i$.
+However, when computing the winning probability for LC games, the arguments of $f_i$ and $f_j$ must agree on shared in-neighbors of $i,j$.